 Grey’s Anatomy is famously set in Seattle but the majority of the show is actually filmed in Southern California, at Prospect Studios in Los Feliz.

-There aren’t many details about the mysterious Dream House, but we’ve gleaned that exterior shots were filmed at Poo Poo Point on West Tiger Mountain in Issaquah, Washington, and that the lake you see in the background is actually Lake Sammamish in King County.
+There aren’t many details about the mysterious Dream House, but we’ve learned that exterior shots were filmed at Poo Poo Point on West Tiger Mountain in Issaquah, Washington, and that the lake you see in the background is actually Lake Sammamish in King County.

 But, unfortunately, the Dream House is exactly that – a dream house.

 Unlike the Grey’s Anatomy house film set which is still in use (scroll down for more info on that house), Meredith Grey and Derek Shepherd’s house, which was once a film set too, no longer exists.

 During its heyday though, it was a gorgeous family home characterized by scattered toys, children’s artwork and photo frames of the McDreamy family.
 Not to mention the famous framed post-it note which was relocated from Meredith Grey’s house to the new Dream Home!